Somatic Experiencing

 Somatic Experiencing is based on polyvagal theory, and helps resolve these memories of the physical part of the trauma, while teaching the person how to deactivate this part of the nervous system so the memories no longer cause physical symptoms.

-Somatic Experiencing using online counseling
+Somatic Experiencing using online therapy

 How do I know if this kind of therapy would be helpful to me?